AmateurECE/WebTemplate/README.md

 installed on the remote machine.
 The install script assumes the remote machine is running some flavor of Linux.
 Cygwin may be supported by default, but this is not tested.
+6. middleman: Must have a working ruby distribution and the middleman bundle installed.

 ## Using the deploy-static Component